moriojac/WAstudentsProject/README.md

 <h2>Description</h2>
-This project visualizes student population distribution across counties in Washington State, categorized by race and year.
+This project visualizes the student population distribution across counties in Washington State, categorized by race and year.
 Using interactive maps and graphs, it highlights demographic trends overtime, providing a clear view of shifts in enrollment figures among different racial groups across different counties in Washington State, ultimately aiding in educational insights and policy decisions.
 <br />